Elon Musk jet-tracking account moves to Twitter rival Threads - KESQ

 Sweeney’s project gained notoriety in early 2022 when Musk offered him $5,000 to stop posting his plane’s location, and the student replied with a request for $50,000.
 Musk, who was worth more than $200 billion at that time according to estimates, turned down his request.

+Sweeney’s new Thread account already has 80,000 followers, he told CNN on Monday.

+“This is the most I’ve had since my Twitter account was suspended,” he said.
+“There’s still a lot of people who are interested in this.”

-Meta (FB), which also owns Facebook and Instagram, launched Threads as a rival to Twitter last week.
-It had a massive 70 million sign-ups in less than 48 hours.
+Meta (FB), which also owns Facebook and Instagram, had 70 million Thread sign-ups in less than 48 hours.
+Sweeney told CNN the had a Threads account within hours of when it first became available, because it was easy to set up using his existing Instagram Elon jet account.

 24-hour delay account